4 Ways Local Businesses Can Get More Out of Google

 Take time to consider the traffic that comes into your store and your competition in the area.
 For example, if you sell in a rural town with a downtown strip of shops, you might be able to target neighboring towns without downtown areas to shop at, but you likely want to avoid the closest city since city livers (and those in a nearby radius) will probably shop in close proximity to their location.

-Within AdWords, select each campaign, then go to the “Settings” tab, then “Locations.”
+Within Google Ads, select each campaign, then go to the “Settings” tab, then “Locations.”
 Within locations you can target by city, region, or postal card, or get even more granular by clicking “Advanced Search,” and targeting by a specific radius.

 So storefront owners, I encourage you to stop underestimating the power of Google!
 I know you likely opened your store to avoid the internet, but guess what – it’s unavoidable!
 If you start effectively advertising on Google and utilizing free tools like Google My Business you’ll likely see a huge increase of foot traffic into your local storefront.